joehalloran/dsa-sorting-algorithm/README.md

 The time taken to complete bubble sort and insertion sort grows exponentially as the array lengths increase.
 Both have time complexity of *O(n^2)* in the average case *("Big-O Algorithm Complexity Cheat Sheet")*, meaning the time to execute increases at an accelerated rate, where the array length increases at a fixed rate.
 This makes them entirely undesirable for sorting data on a large scale.

 As observed above, merge sort and quick sort, are much faster.
-They have a time *O(n log(n))* in the 'average' case *("Big-O Algorithm Complexity Cheat Sheet")*.
+They have a time complexity of *O(n log(n))* in the 'average' case *("Big-O Algorithm Complexity Cheat Sheet")*.
 This means the rate of increase in execution time decelerates as the array length increases at a fixed rate.
-This is not to say it get *quicker* as the array length increases (that would be truly miraculous).
+This does not mean it gets quicker as the array length increases (that would be truly miraculous).
 It means that the rate of growth slows down, much like it does in human beings; babies grow most rapidly in the first months of their life.
 This is a highly desirable property for sorting algorithms, as it means the additional cost decreases as the array length increases.
 This means both arrays are well suited to sorting large data sets.

 <div style="page-break-after: always;"></div>